News / Analysis

 Asian indices are down this morning apart from the China A50, which added 1,95% and the Nikkei – 0.18%.
 The Hang Seng lost 1.6%.

-The Yuan continues to rise – 82 pips in the past week alone pushing it to 16-month highs – after the Central Bank overnight maintained its 3.85% interest rate.
+The Yuan continues to rise – 82 pips in the past week alone pushing it to 16-month highs – after the Central Bank overnight maintained its 3.85% The cost of accessing money not owned. rate.

 In New Zealand, Credit card spending failed to contract as far as expected, moving down by 11.9% YoY, rather than the 20% feared.